 With some of the best beaches around, good hiking trails through lush macchia, and the adventure of boating to different islands, La Maddalena is a wonderland of nature and you should definitely spend a few nights there.
 If you can, spend a week there to make the most of it.
 If not, 3 days are enough to get a taste.

 Though it’s a small place, there are quite a few accommodation options.
 The best places are found in La Maddalena town, which is the ideal place to base yourself to explore the national park.
 From here, you can spend your days seeking out beaches and enjoying nights eating and drinking back in town.

 To help you out, I’ve chosen a few options for you, from the boutique to the budget-friendly.

-If you’re looking for a rustic and authentic stay in La Maddalena, look no further than Hotel Villa Del Parco.
-Situated around 400 meters from Punta Tegge beach, and with eateries nearby, this place isn’t about ultra-modern chic – more like laid-back Mediterranean ambience.
+If you’re looking for a rustic and authentic stay, this hotel situated around 400 meters from Punta Tegge beach, and with eateries nearby, is your best option.
+It isn’t about ultra-modern chic – more like laid-back Mediterranean ambience.
 Rooms are bright and sparklingly clean, with each boasting a terrace and kitchenette.
 There’s also a delicious breakfast served each morning.

-Best Budget-Friendly Hotel in La Maddalena – Guest House Tra Rocce E Mare
+Best Budget-Friendly Hotel – Guest House Tra Rocce E Mare

 Providing a boutique-style home away from home, this private room is set in a bed and breakfast and is beautifully decked out for all you style-lovers out there.
 Think white-washed walls, rustic wooden furnishings, and eclectic decorations – all with a private room.
 The location right in the town centre, close to its main streets, means you’ll have everything you could desire at your fingertips.